 Please note that my aim is to give detailed facts on the information that I originally researched.
 I spent quite some time looking into this to make sure I got my facts right.

-I am not trying to discredit any company, only where necessary point out the mistakes and misgivings.
+I am not trying to discredit any company, I am simply pointing out any concerns, mistakes and/or misgivings.

 Neil – WFHW